 Since 2015, MacBooks have only featured USB Type-C ports, so if you want a USB flash drive to use with a 2015 or newer MacBook, you'll need a USB Type-C memory stick.
 Fortunately there's a growing number of USB-C flash drives available, as well as dual USB-A and USB-C drives that have both plugs, usually one at each end of the drive, to maximize compatibility.
 For our money, the best flash drive for MacBooks is the Kingston DataTraveler USB Max 1TB Flash Drive (number 1 on our list above).

 How do you pick the right flash drive for your needs?

 When making our picks for the best flash drives you can buy right now, there are a few key things we look out for:

 • USB interface: Flash drives will connect via USB-A, USB-C, or both.
 USB-A is the classic style of connector that's been in use for years, while USB-C is smaller and relatively newer.
 USB-C connectors are both faster and more versatile than USB-A, however the USB-A is still very common, especially on older laptops.

-• USB Gen: As discussed above, USB devices will have a Gen number like USB 3.1 Gen 1, or USB 3.2 Gen 2.
+• USB Gen: USB devices will have a Gen number like USB 3.1 Gen 1, or USB 3.2 Gen 2.
 It's complicated and not really necessary to understand – all you really need to know is that higher numbers = faster transfer speeds.

-• Capacity: How much data a flash drive can hold – some can go as high as 1TB.
+• Capacity: This determines how much data a flash drive can hold.
+Some can go as high as 1TB.
 Obviously higher capacity is better, but it also costs more.

 - The best portable SSDs (opens in new tab)